 Author Allie Marie grew up in Virginia.
 Her favorite childhood pastime was reading Nancy Drew and Trixie Belden mysteries.
 When she embarked on a new vocation writing fiction after retiring from a career in law enforcement, it would have been understandable if her first book was a crime story.
 Researching her own family tree inspired her to write the True Colors Series instead.
 The other stories are patiently waiting their turn.

-Her debut novel, Teardrops of the Innocent: The White Diamond Story, was a 2015 New England Readers’ Choice Award Finalist in paranormal.
-The second in the series, Heart of Courage: The Red Ruby Story, released in May 2016, earned Best Book in the 2017 IRC Awards.
+Her debut novel, Teardrops of the Innocent: The White Diamond Story was a 2015 New England Readers’ Choice Awards Finalist in paranormal.
+The second in the series, Heart of Courage: The Red Ruby Story, released in May 2016, earned Best Book in two categories in the 2017 IRC Awards.
 February 2017 saw the release of the third book, Voice of the Just: The Blue Sapphire Story.
-The fourth book, Hands of the Healer: The Christmas Emerald, will be released in early 2018.
-A fifth and final book in the True Colors Series will be released later in 2018.
+The fourth book, Hands of the Healer: The Christmas Emerald, released in May 2018, won the Rocky Mountain Best Cover award for Paranormal, and was a finalist in the New England Readers' Choice Awards.
+The fifth and final book in the True Colors Series, Child of Time: The Pearl Watch was released in April 2019.
+Allie is also a contributing author in the 'Tis The Season Sweet Romances Anthology released in 2018.

 Dana Staves earned her MFA in Fiction from Old Dominion University.
 She is an instructor at the Muse Writing Center, a contributor at Book Riot, and she currently lives in Norfolk with her wife, their son, and their cat.
 Dana is working on her first romance novel.